NBA Summer League 2018: Sunday Schedule, Latest Las Vegas Standings and Stats

 Detroit Pistons (0-2)

-Summer League Stat Leaders
+Stat Leaders

 Point Leaders